 Option+Click in a Mac) to another species.

 Defining or updating a quantity value using mathematical equations.
 The equations can take the form of initial assignments, assignments during the course of a simulation (repeated assignments), algebraic relationships, or differential equations (rate rules).
 Each equation is represented by a unique block.
 For details about rule blocks, see the block library.
-For more information about rules, see Definitions and Evaluations of Rules.
+For more information about rules, see Definitions and Evaluations of Rules in SimBiology Models.

 Suppose, in the above example, you want to set the initial concentration of